eduairet/fontfactory/README.md

 4. Set contract name in your frontend code

     -   Modify the line in `src/config.js` that sets the account name of the contract.
 Set it to the account id you used above.
-    -   const CONTRACT_NAME = process.env.CONTRACT_NAME || 'near-blank-project.YOUR-NAME.testnet'
+    -   const CONTRACT_NAME = process.env.CONTRACT_NAME || 'your-project.YOUR-NAME.testnet'

 ## Reference